rabdelaal/rabdelaal.github.io/README.md

 - The site renders Markdown client-side.
 For static generation (recommended for production), I can add an Eleventy or Jekyll build step.
 - A poster image for the hero video is at `videos/hero-poster.svg`.

+Build & CI

+This repository includes a minimal Node-based build that bundles an official `marked` vendor file and minifies CSS/JS.
+There is also a GitHub Actions workflow that runs the build and validates HTML and links on push/PR to `main`.

+Quick steps:

+- Install dependencies: `npm ci`
+- Build assets: `npm run build`

+The CI workflow will run on pushes and pull requests to `main` and will fail if HTML validation or link checks detect problems.